Convergence for nonconvex ADMM, with applications to CT imaging: Discussion

 \section{Discussion}

 The ADMM algorithm has long been known to perform well in a broad range of challenging scenarios, but existing theoretical analyses are largely restricted to a much more constrained range of settings.
 Our new theoretical results provide a novel understanding of the performance of ADMM in the presence of nonsmoothness and nonconvexity in the objective functions, through the lens of a restricted strong convexity property.
 A key nonconvex application of this algorithm is the CT image reconstruction problem, where many interesting open questions remain.
 In particular, for real CT scanner data, it is important to calibrate the beam intensity and detector sensitivity parameters that characterize the performance of the detector.
 In future work, we aim to extend the ADMM formulation of the image reconstruction problem to allow for simultaneous estimation of the calibration parameters (a preliminary study of the simultaneous estimation approach can be found in \citet{ha2018alternating}).
-From the theoretical perspective, a key remaining question is whether the RSC property can be further relaxed to allow for convergence guarantees in an even broader range of settings.
-On the other hand, the RSC property does not appear to be sufficient to ensure convergence of the iterates $x_t,y_t$ (rather than the running averages $\bar{x}_t,\bar{y}_t$), as was seen in the quantile regression example.
-An important open question is whether a stronger form of the RSC property would allow for convergence guarantees without averaging.
+Incorporating more complex aspects of the physical model, such as scatter, poses an additional challenge that we hope to address in future work to provide a more accurate reconstructed image.